-Few grumbles as Washington state businesses begin enforcing mask-wearing for customers
+Few grumbles as Washington state businesses begin requiring customers to wear masks

 There were few ripples Tuesday at businesses around the Seattle area as a new statewide order took effect mandating that businesses refuse service to customers who are not covering their nose and mouth to slow the spread of COVID-19.

-Business owners at Crossroads Mall in Bellevue said they didn’t anticipate even having to enforce the order.
+Business owners at Crossroads Shopping Center in Bellevue said they didn’t anticipate even having to enforce the order.
 “I haven’t seen many people who aren’t wearing masks,” said Bulent Aki, the owner of Ebru Mediterranean Grill.
 Still, if an unmasked customer approached, he said he wouldn’t hesitate to refuse service.
 “I’m going to follow the law.
 And I love it.
 My strong opinion is everyone should follow the CDC’s guidelines.
 Period.”

 In pre-pandemic times, the mall would typically have been packed during the weekday lunch rush.
 Tuesday, only a dozen diners were seated scattershot around the mall’s sprawling, but mostly empty, food court.